MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/how-to-print-general-ledger-setup-information.md

 ---
     title: How to Print General Ledger Setup Information in Austria
-    description: Before you use [!INCLUDE[navnow](../../includes/navnow_md.md)] in the daily business, you can run the **G/L Setup Information** report to display the master data that you have set up.
+    description: In Austria, before you use [!INCLUDE[navnow](../../includes/navnow_md.md)] in the daily business, you can run the **G/L Setup Information** report to display the master data that you have set up.

     documentationcenter: ''
     author: SorenGP